Zephyr-D/WebCrawler-Python3/README.md

 DOCUMENT

-README,
+README, WC_Tieba.py, WC_Tieba_Info.txt
-WC_Tieba.py*,
-WC_Tieba_Info.txt*

 INSTRUCTION

 A fresh, new and official README is now standing by!
 WC_Tieba.py is uploaded as the first code, which can enable you to download '.jpg' images from a specific thread (from the first page to the last page).
 WC_Tieba_Info.txt is its advisory document to give a detailed explanation to its information and usage.

 ---------------------------------------------------------